 In addition to Craig, No Time to Die stars Ralph Fiennes, Naomie Harris, Ben Whishaw, Jeffrey Wright, Léa Seydoux, Rami Malek, Lashana Lynch, Ana de Armas and Christoph Waltz.
 Directed by Cary Joji Fukunaga, the movie sees Bond return to the spy game when a mysterious villain armed with dangerous new technology emerges.

 Also: Best James Bond films

-How to watch ‘No Time to Die’
+How to watch No Time to Die: streaming and on-demand

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!